 The breadth and complexity of our supply chain creates a challenge in identifying all parties who are upstream from our direct suppliers.
-Therefore, we must rely on our direct suppliers to provide information on the origin of the 3TG contained in components and materials supplied to us, including sources of 3TG that are supplied to them from suppliers further upstream in the supply chain.
-In addition, we participate in trade and industry associations, as described above, to help further identify and assess the risks.
+Therefore, we must rely on our direct suppliers to provide information on the source and chain of custody of the 3TG contained in components and materials supplied to us, including sources of 3TG that are supplied to them from smelters further upstream in the supply chain.

-3. Due Diligence
+3. Due Dilligence